kwaledesign/Coding-Standards/css.md

 ### Object
 Object styles are generic abstractions that can be extended to build a component.
 The classic OOCSS example is the media-object.
 Each object is defined within its own partial inside the object directory.
 [Example Object Styles](https://github.com/kwaledesign/Archetype/tree/master/sass/objects).

+### Utilities
+Utilities are code snippets abstracted into classes, functions, and mixins that provide specific functionality.
+Utilities include normalize, clearfix, css-triangles, etc. Utilities can be given their own directory within the project's root, or they can be abstracted into a Compass plugin or Bower component.
+Example: [Archetype-Utilities](https://github.com/kwaledesign/Archetype-Utilities).

 ### Temp
 The temporary directory contains any styles that haven't yet been properly defined and organized within the project's architecture.
 This where any hacks or quick fixes belong.
 Each 'fix' placed within this directory should be given its own partial and should be accompanied by a corresponding issue properly tagged and filed in the project's repository so that it can be properly incorporated into the code base at a later date.
 Preventing sub-standard code from being committed into the code base helps to prevent un-necessary depreciation as well as unintentionally introducing bugs by keeping these 'fixes' quarantined within the temp directory. [[25]](README.md#works-cited)